MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab2_ExtendwithPowerPlatform.md

 In this task we will embed a unified timeline of activities ingested into Customer Insights within the Customer Profile Screen.
 This will give Contoso Coffee retail staff visibility of any recent interactions.

-1. Within the Greeter Power App in Edit mode, open the **CustomerProfile_Screen screen** via the Tree View and select the **gallery gallery_UnfiedTimeLine**
+1. Within the Greeter Power App in Edit mode, open the **CustomerProfile_Screen screen** via the Tree View and select the **gallery gallery_UnfiedTimeLine**.

-2. With the gallery selected, select the **Items** property from the property drop-down and enter the following within the formula bar to filter all Unified Customer Activity records to only display the top 100 for the current Customer Profile
+2. With the gallery selected, select the **Items** property from the property drop-down and enter the following within the formula bar to filter all Unified Customer Activity records to only display the top 100 for the current Customer Profile.

 	**FirstN(Filter(UnifiedActivity, CustomerId = gallery_Customers.Selected.CustomerId),100)**

-3. Set the properties shown by selecting them within the tree under the gallery_UnifiedTimeLine and setting the Text property using the Property dropdown
+3. Set the properties shown by selecting them within the tree under the gallery_UnifiedTimeLine and setting the Text property using the Property dropdown.

 	| **Title2**| **ThisItem.Title** |
 	| - | - |